 The late David Sheldrick was tasked with installing the infrastructure that could transform this barren wasteland known simply as the Taru Desert into what is today the Tsavo National Park.
-He was the first to rescue orphans of misfortune way back in l952, the first two elephants being Samson and Fatuma who were followed by many others during his time, as well as Black Rhino calves, (one of whom fell victim to poachers at Solio Ranch last year then probably the oldest living rhino left in Africa in his late thirties).
-Tsavos buffalo orphans contributed to the pioneer herd within todays Nairobi National Park and there were antelope orphans large and small and many others as well, all of whom were returned to lead a wild life in the fullness of time.
+He was the first to rescue orphans of misfortune way back in 1952, the first two elephants being Samson and Fatuma who were followed by many others during his time, as well as Black Rhino calves.
+Tsavo's buffalo orphans contributed to the pioneer herd within todays Nairobi National Park and there were antelope orphans large and small and many others as well, all of whom were returned to lead a wild life in the fullness of time.
 Davids legacy lives on through the David Sheldrick Wildlife Trust, established in his memory after his death in l977, which aims to perpetuate his conservation vision.

 Included in the infrastructure that David installed in Tsavo all those years ago were the first Orphan Stockades behind his Tsavo house today occupied by a new Warden.
 These provide the original nucleus of the current Rehabilitation Stockades for the Voi Units Elephant orphans, having been enlarged and added to in order to accommodate the growing number of orphaned elephants hand-reared through The David Sheldrick Wildlife Trusts Nairobi Nursery.
 Part of the original three stout stables have morphed into a Keepers Canteen kitchen and a sheltered mixing area where the daily milk ration for the milk dependent youngsters is prepared each day.